udacity/nd063-c3-design-for-security-project-starter/README.md

-# Cloud Security - Protecting resources and data in the cloud
+# Cloud Security - Protecting Resources and Data in the Cloud

 In this project, you will: